CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     You can see it will generate 21 test messages.

 ## 3.2 Separated SQL test cases
-Because the `MemoryLeak` test costs a lot of time to execute, we separated the sql test cases into 21 groups and execute them in parallel(see [CUBRIDQA-147](http://jira.cubrid.org/browse/CUBRIDQA-147)).
+Because the `MemoryLeak` test costs a lot of time to execute, we separated the SQL test cases into 21 groups and execute them in parallel(see [CUBRIDQA-147](http://jira.cubrid.org/browse/CUBRIDQA-147)).
 You can set them in the `$CTP_HOME/conf/job.conf` file at message server `message@192.168.1.91`.
 You can click the `Test perid` link in the QA homepage,
 ![job_period.conf](./memoryleak_image/job_period.png)
 it links to the `job.conf`.